-Inspired by the sound of rain falling on the skylight just outside my writing room as well as the look the sky takes on at certain times of day at certain times of year, I’m hoping that SkyLightRain.com will provide inspiration, information, advice and a bit of company for writers, and aspiring writers, like myself.
+I originally launched SkyLightRain.com as a follow up to EssentialWriters.com.
+The name is inspired by the sound of rain falling on the skylight just outside my writing room as well as the look the sky takes on at certain times of day at certain times of year.

 Unless otherwise stated, all words and imagery on this website is copyrighted to me.

 If you’d like to use a photo from SkyLightRain.com, please get in touch.
 It the photo belongs to me, that’s fine, but please let me know, and please link back directly to the page you found it on (not the homepage), and mention on your site that you sourced the image from SkyLightRain.com.

 If you’ve made a resolution to have your writing read more widely this year, you might be interested to know that SkyLightRain.com welcomes input from other writers.
 I’m always happy to receive suggestions for reviews and features, as well as creative pieces produced in response to the midweek writing prompts.

 Every piece published includes an author pic and bio, with links so that people can find out more about you.